SiddarGu/Performance-of-FCs-in-the-UK/README.md

     The intercept is 0.10698243379116967

-### We can judge the quality of the fit using scikit-learn's $score()$ function.
+### We can judge the quality of the fit using scikit-learn's score() function.
 The score is not perfect but definitely not low either.

 ```python